The evening cycle arrived. Not natural.

 "A source of eternal light that feeds the wheat… and the human."

+His fingers tightened.
 It felt wrong.
 Too clean.
 Too perfect.
+A lie printed in expensive ink.

-back to the castle.
+His mind drifted back to the castle.
+To the throne.
+To her.

-That wasn't stability.
+That pressure wasn't stability.
+It was silence.

 A predator's silence.